akivalichtner/workload/README.md

 # TODO

 - Write some good "user data" to provision an ec2 instance for.
 It needs rust, vscode, and https access.
+- Figure out how to publish API documentation on github
 - Write requirements for authentication
 - Write requirements for backup
 - Write requirements for metrics collection